ianj-als/pypeline/README.md

 Construct a pipeline component whose computation will be achieved using a function.
 Optional input and output forming functions pre- and post-process the input and output values to and from the function.
 An optional state mutator function can be provided to alter the state object passed into one of the pipeline run/evaluating/executing functions.

-The function must take only one argument.
-The value of this argument shall be the output of the previous Kleisli arrow in the pipeline, or the value returned by the input forming function if one is specified.
-The return value of the funtion shall be acceptable to either the next Kleisli arrow, in the pipeline, or the input of the output forming function if one is specified.
+The function must take only two arguments: a value from the previous component, or input forming function if specified, and the state object.
+The return value of the function shall be acceptable to either the next Kleisli arrow, in the pipeline, or the input of the output forming function if one is specified.
+Or,

+    function :: a -> s -> b

-The input and output forming functions shall take one argument.
+The input and output forming functions shall take two arguments: a value and the state object.
+Or,

+    input_forming_function :: a -> s -> b
+    output_forming_function :: a -> s -> b

 The state mutator function shall take one argument and return a mutated state object if desired.
+The state mutator function is applied after all the other functions have been applied.
 If no state mutator function is specified the state flows through the component unchanged.

 #### Constructing a Subprocess Based Pipeline Component